 23 Membership does not extend to anyone (including existing members) that moor or launch planing boats such as Ribs or Motor boats (10HP+) on the River Alde or Ore unless agreed by exception by Committee 24 Displacement boats moored on the River Alde or Ore will be considered on a case by case basis by Committee

 25 Temporary membership is normally arranged through the Membership Secretary who will issue a permit.
 Members of the committee may also grant temporary membership on completion of an application form which must be forwarded to the Membership Secretary as soon as possible.

-31 Members' guests are always welcome at SSC to use clubhouse facilities, attend social events or to sail providing that they are accompanied by the member.
+33 Members' guests are always welcome at SSC to use clubhouse facilities, attend social events or to sail providing that they are accompanied by the member.
+Guests of members are not permitted to launch their own craft but can accompany the member in the members craft and visit the clubhouse whilst the member is in attendance.
 Guests of members must be signed in and may not visit the club on more than four occasions in any one year regardless of sponsor.
+Members should be over 18 years of age to sign in guests.
 Guests wishing to visit the club more than four times must take out permanent or temporary membership or, in the case of a partner, join as a family member.
 Visiting yachtsmen and yachtswomen are also welcome and may use the facilities but not attend social events.

 34 To encourage children of non-members under 18 years of age to take up sailing they may be signed in by a committee member for up to 4 weeks.
 They will be expected to join as junior members if they wish to continue after that period.
 For children under 14 years of age parents must be present at the club.